1. Academic Validation

 Abstract

 d-Lactate dehydrogenase (d-LDH) of Escherichia coli is a peripheral membrane respiratory Enzyme involved in electron transfer, located on the cytoplasmic side of the inner membrane. d-LDH catalyzes the oxidation of d-lactate to pyruvate, which is coupled to transmembrane transport of Amino acids and sugars.
 Here we describe the crystal structure at 1.9 A resolution of the three domains of d-LDH: the flavin adenine dinucleotide (FAD)-binding domain, the cap domain, and the membrane-binding domain.
-The FAD-binding domain contains the site of d-lactate reduction by a noncovalently bound FAD cofactor and has an overall fold similar to other members of a recently discovered FAD-containing family of proteins.
+The FAD-binding domain contains the site of d-lactate reduction by a noncovalently bound FAD cofactor and has an overall fold similar to Other members of a recently discovered FAD-containing family of proteins.
 This structural similarity extends to the cap domain as well.
-The most prominent difference between d-LDH and the other members of the FAD-containing family is the membrane-binding domain, which is either absent in some of these proteins or differs significantly.
+The most prominent difference between d-LDH and the Other members of the FAD-containing family is the membrane-binding domain, which is either absent in some of these proteins or differs significantly.
 The d-LDH membrane-binding domain presents an electropositive surface with six Arg and five Lys residues, which presumably interacts with the negatively charged phospholipid head groups of the membrane.
 Thus, d-LDH appears to bind the membrane through electrostatic rather than hydrophobic forces.

 Figures